NVNTLabs/switch2-SDEX2M2/README.md

 Work in progress.
 Currently, a prototype with handshake capability with the Switch 2 and also designs for the final product design are being worked on.

-An early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made.
+An early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made, but it does lack Switch 2 compatibility.

-Additionally, production-ready (hopefully!)
-2-layer PCBs for the MicroSD Express breakout board, and the NVMe breakout board have been uploaded.
+For prototyping, production-ready 2-layer PCBs for the MicroSD Express breakout board, NVMe breakout board, and the MicroSD Express to FPC Connector (which may be used in the final design) have been uploaded.

-The MicroSD Express to SD Express (full size) adapter production ready prototype board has been uploaded as well.
+The MicroSD Express to SD Express adapter production ready prototype board has been uploaded as well, for users with full-size SD Express cards.

-Basic 3D printable shells have been added too.
+Basic 3D printable shells have been added too, for convenience.

 ---